systechafrica/systechafrica.github.io/administration/userManagement.md

 ## Existing Users

-Clicking the **Existing Users** link will open the Existing Users window where a grid table listing all system users and their specific details is displayed as shown below:
+Clicking the **Existing Users** link will open the Existing Users window where a grid table listing all system users and their specific details are displayed as shown below:

 <img  alt="system users image" width="95%" height="auto"  class="center"  src="../media/adfd21.png">